jtcasablanca/workbench-example-agentic-rag/README.md

    * Configure it to use self-hosted endpoints with [NVIDIA Inference Microservices (NIMs)](https://catalog.ngc.nvidia.com/orgs/nim/teams/meta/containers/llama3-8b-instruct/tags) or [Ollama](https://hub.docker.com/r/ollama/ollama).
 * You can also modify the application code to:
    * Add new endpoints and endpoint providers
-   * Change the Gradio interface or the application.
+   * Change the Gradio interface or the application structure and logic.

-> **Note** * Setting up self-hosted endpoints is relatively advanced because you will need to do it manually.
+> **Note** Setting up self-hosted endpoints is relatively advanced because you will need to do it manually.

 ## Get Started